 One of the measures of member satisfaction is good service and competitive rates of return.
 The Board ensures the Plan is prudently and efficiently managed.
-This is reflected in a BF MER of 89 bps and an STF MER of 12 bps.
-The MER for the AF was 44 bps.
-The social media initiative is intended to enhance member satisfaction by providing timely information about SPP and about financial planning and education.
+This is reflected in a BF MER of 90 bps and an STF MER of 12 bps.
+The MER for the AF was 37 bps.
+Social media initiatives are intended to enhance member satisfaction by providing timely information about SPP and about financial planning and education.
 Member response to these initiatives continues to be encouraging.